 College planning and counseling in the Upper School begins during freshman year and is incrementally and appropriately continued throughout their high school career.
 All students, regardless of academic level, are encouraged to develop sound study and learning habits with an eye toward their future candidacy to competitive colleges.
-Testing programs, opportunities to meet with college representatives, utilization of the college resource room, and personal college counseling, are made available to the entire school Upper School population.
+Testing programs, opportunities to meet with college representatives, and personal college counseling, are made available to the entire school Upper School population.